ci-w/IndividualProject/lit_review/summaries.md

 <hr />
 <b>ACM Reference</b>
 <p>Erin Buehler, Stacy Branham, Abdullah Ali, Jeremy J. Chang, Megan Kelly Hofmann, Amy Hurst, and Shaun K. Kane.
-2015.
-Sharing is Caring: Assistive Technology Designs on Thingiverse.
-In Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems (CHI ’15), Association for Computing Machinery, New York, NY, USA, 525–534.
+2015. <mark>Sharing is Caring: Assistive Technology Designs on Thingiverse.</mark> In Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems (CHI ’15), Association for Computing Machinery, New York, NY, USA, 525–534.
 DOI:https://doi.org/10.1145/2702123.2702525
 </p>
 <b>Summary</b>
 <p>Looking at the designs and motivations of AT on thingiverse.
 Questioned the designers of the ATs.
 Majority of AT for 3D printers.
 Shows a bunch of AT designs/their search to get them all.
 363 unique designs uploaded by 273 designers. </p>